 With respect to SERS, Act 40 set the amortization period for the accrued liabilities at 10 and 30 year schedules with level payments.
-Additionally, Act 40 increased minimum employee contributions for SERS to 2 percent, 3 percent, and 4 percent effective July 1, 2004, 2005, and 2006, respectively; these minimum contribution provision for SERS were set to expire on July 1, 2007 but Act 8 of 2007, which was passed by the General Assembly on June 18, 2007, established an ongoing minimum floor contribution rate of 4 percent.
+Additionally, Act 40 increased minimum employer contributions for SERS to 2 percent, 3 percent, and 4 percent effective July 1, 2004, 2005, and 2006, respectively; these minimum contribution provision for SERS were set to expire on July 1, 2007 but Act 8 of 2007, which was passed by the General Assembly on June 18, 2007, established an ongoing minimum floor contribution rate of 4 percent.
 The enacted budget for fiscal year 2009 included sufficient funds to maintain pension contributions at the 4.0 percent level.
 SERS supplemental annuity contributions are funded over 10 years with level dollar payments.
 SERS employer rates vary by class/category of service.
 The SERS composite employer rate was 3.02 percent in fiscal year 2006, 4.02 percent in fiscal year 2007 and 4.04 percent in fiscal years 2008 and 2009.

 For PSERS, the employer's contribution is shared by the Commonwealth and the school districts.
 For school entities, the Commonwealth remits its employer contribution portion to those school entities, which then remit the entire employer contributions (both school entity and Commonwealth portions) to PSERS.
 The Commonwealth's contribution is appropriated annually from the General Fund to the Department of Education.
-The PSERS employer rate for fiscal year 2007 was 6.46 percent, for fiscal year 2008 it was 7.13 percent.
-In fiscal year 2009, the PSERS employer rate is 4.76 percent.
+The PSERS employer rate was 6.46 percent in fiscal year 2007, 7.13 percent in fiscal year 2008, and 4.76 percent in fiscal year 2009.
+For fiscal year 2010, the PSERS Board has certified an employer rate of 4.78 percent.